defold/doc/docs/en/manuals/model.md

 Apart from the properties *Id*, *Position* and *Rotation* the following component specific properties exist:

 *Mesh*
 : This property should refer to the glTF *.gltf* file that contains the mesh to use.
+If the file contains morph targets, they are imported together with the mesh.
 If the file contains multiple meshes, only the first one is read.

 *Create GO Bones*
 : Check this to create a game object for every bone of the model.
 You can use the game objects to attach other game objects such as weapons to hand bones and so on.